-n 4 November 2014, the mitment and engagement Nations Acting Joint Special said that Oatar will continue Representative (ISR) and Joint to support all efforts for Chief Mediator a.i. for Dar-peace, stability and developfur, Mr. Abiodun Bashua, held ment in Darfur. a meeting with the Deputy Prime Minister (DPM) of Qa- of the visit, the DPM authotar, H.E.
-Ahmed bin Abdullah rized the signing of a Memo-Al-Mahmoud, in Doha.
+n 4 November 2014, the African Union-United Nations Acting Joint Special Representative (JSR) and Joint Chief Mediator a.i. for Darfur, Mr. Abiodun Bashua, held a meeting with the Deputy Prime Minister (DPM) of Qatar, H.E.
+Ahmed bin Abdullah Al-Mahmoud, in Doha.

-Acting JSR briefed the DPM on the status of implementation of Development Programme the Doha Document for Peace (UNDP) for the commencein Darfur, the overall security ment of the Darfur Intersituation in Darfur, as well as on nal Dialogue and Consultanegotiations between the Government of Sudan and Darfuri armed movements.
+During the meeting, the Acting JSR briefed the DPM on the status of implementation of the Doha Document for Peace in Darfur, the overall security situation in Darfur, as well as on the ongoing efforts to facilitate negotiations between the Government of Sudan and Darfuri armed movements.

-tar's and his personal com- Bashua to Doha.
+The DPM reiterated Qatar's and his personal com-